 Even with heavy-duty models, durability can be a concern.
 One of the most frequent complaints involves the connection point where the handle meets the mop head.
 Some users find this area can feel flimsy, even when the rest of the mop is solid.
 This is a critical stress point, so it’s worth checking reviews for any mentions of weak handles or connectors.
 Other feedback focuses on performance in specific areas.
 For instance, a mop might be great for open spaces but less effective on rougher floors in a garage or basement.
 Reading these details helps you match the mop’s strengths to the tough cleaning jobs you have in mind.

-Potential Downsides to Watch For
+Red Flags: Potential Downsides to Consider

 Beyond major complaints, some reviews highlight smaller issues that could be deal-breakers depending on your needs.
 For example, some mops are described as "angle sensitive," meaning you have to hold them just right to get the best results.
 This could be frustrating if you have a lot of corners or furniture to clean around.
 You’ll also see general feedback like "overall a nice product," which is positive but might suggest it doesn't excel in any one area.
 Pay attention to these nuanced comments.
 They can help you decide if you need specialized brushes for detailed work or if a solid all-rounder will do the trick.